-However, comparable multi-family rental activity within the PMA (that has been allocated tax credits or placed in service since 2012, or is currently under construction) needs to be deducted from demand figures.
-Therefore, 46 units within May River Village (only the two and three-bedroom units are considered) need to be deducted from the three sources of demand listed previously.
-As such, combining all above factors results in an overall demand of 299 LIHTC units for 2015.
+There have been no comparable LIHTC properties within the Hardeeville PMA that have been allocated credits or placed in service since 2012, or are currently under construction.
+As such, no units need to be deducted from the sources of demand listed previously.
+Combining all above factors results in an overall demand of 213 LIHTC units for 2015.
+Calculations by individual bedroom size are also provided utilizing the same methodology, and are presented in the following tables.